Tipcat-98/redditpostsgw2tipcat/README.md

 So, an idea to buff the Tale would be to give it Barrier back as baseline and also slightly reduce the cooldown.

 **Tale of the August Queen**, as a way to counter the difficulty of maintaining instruments in bosses with phases, a nice change would to lower the cooldown of the elite to 40 seconds or give it 2 charges. <br>
-This would allow us to have up more frequently for phases to jumpstart our instruments more easily again after losing them in phases. <br>
+This would allow us to have it up more frequently for phases, facilitating a way to jumpstart our instruments more easily again after losing them in splitphases. <br>
-A concern of this is obviously the distortion share, which is why I would only change this in PvE, but again, I wish to reiterate that in the current balance of Guild Wars 2 and with the value of Signet of Humility's CC, the distortion share is not as egregious anymore. <br>
+A concern of this is obviously the distortion share, which is why I would only change the cooldown in PvE, but again, I wish to reiterate that in the current balance of Guild Wars 2 and with the value of Signet of Humility's CC, the distortion share is not as egregious anymore. <br>
 Tale of the August Queen is already a high price to pay compared to other Mesmer specs that can take Signet of Humility with a much smaller loss.

 **Might upkeep**, on boon dps Troubadour is a bit hard since the might duration on Tale of the Soulkeeper is 15 seconds when the skill has a 16-second cooldown. <br>